-Depending on the number of transactions each week, you could choose to download your bank statement from your online bank account as a CSV or Excel file.
-Then just copy and paste the information into the bookkeeping spreadsheet.
+To make things easier, you could download your bank statement as a .csv file.
+Then you can copy and paste the information into the bookkeeping spreadsheet.

-Included within the bookkeeping spreadsheet is a tab called ‘Mileage Claim’ which contains all the information you need to log as per HMRC guidelines.
+I’ve included a business mileage claim tab which you can fill out.
+It contains all the information you need to log as per HMRC guidelines.

 Shortly after the end of each calendar month, take a look at how your business has performed.